uwdata/latent-space-cartography/README.md

 ./start.sh tybalt
 ```

 After the server starts, navigate to http://localhost:5000/#/ in your browser.
-(We only support Chrome, though it might also work for other browsers.)
+(We only support Chrome, though it might work for other browsers.)

-We provide example datasets on three different data types / scenarios:
+Below are descriptions on the example datasets:

 1. `emoji`: image generation.
 We scraped ~24,000 emoji images from the web, trained several Variational Auto-Encoders (VAEs) and obtained latent spaces capable of hallucinating new emojis.
 (Warning: this dataset is 3.3 GB in size so it will take a while to download.)
 2. `tybalt`: scientific feature learning.
 The 100-dimensional latent space encodes gene expression in cancer patients, fit using a Variational Auto-Encoder by [Way & Green](https://github.com/greenelab/tybalt).